ricalo/blog/_posts/2019-02-14-git-server-freenas.md

    git init --bare
    ```

-On the client computer, create a repository and push a commit to the server.
+On the client computer, create a repository and push a commit to the server:

 1. Create and initialize a repository:
    ```shell